thriveweb/passion-family-dental/content/global-content/footer-section.md

 ---
 title: Book an appointment
 content: >-
-  Book an appointment using our online booking system or contact us if you've got anny questions or inquiry about our services
+  Book an appointment using our online booking system or contact us if you've got any questions or inquiry about our services
 ---